-For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days [or enter longer period permitted under the terms of the Plan] after the qualifying event occurs.
-You must provide this notice to: [Enter name of appropriate party].
-[Add description of any additional Plan procedures for this notice, including a description of any required information or documentation.]
+For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child), you must notify the Plan Administrator within 60 days qualifying event occurs.
+You must provide this notice to: after the

 How is COBRA continuation coverage provided?